superhi/superhi-book-club/README.md

     ```$ npm install```

-4. Start up the JSON server.
+4. Start your server.

-    ```$ json-server --watch books.json```

-5. Open a new terminal tab and run the following command.

     ```$ npm start```

-6. Open your browser and navigate to `http://localhost:3000/books` to see your backend data.
-7. Open a new tab and navigate to `http://localhost:3001` to see your app.
+5. Open a new tab and navigate to `http://localhost:3000` to see your app.

 <a name="tech-stack"/>